 Temperature data output resolution to a NMEA 2000 network is 0.01°C, absolute measurement accuracy is ±0.5°C.

 Order now and get our special offer: free world wide delivery!

+The Barometer and Thermometer are certified by National Marine Electronics Association.
 The Devices are designed for operation in an NMEA 2000 network and are compatible with a wide range of equipment supporting this protocol.
 Raymarine SeaTalk NG, Simrad SimNet, and Furuno CAN networks are branded versions of NMEA 2000 and differ only by connector type.
 Garmin uses the NMEA 2000 Micro connector in its devices, which is compatible with the DeviceNet Micro connector.